 E-mail is generally the best way to get in touch with staff or faculty.
-Please use your official Mason (Masonlive.gmu.edu) account, the official means of campus communication.
+Please use your secure Mason account, as that is the official means of all campus communication.

-Your main points of contact for the program as a whole are the graduate director, a faculty member, and the graduate coordinator, a staff member.
-Currently, these are Zachary Schrag (email@example.com) and Nicole Roth (firstname.lastname@example.org), respectively.
-Professor Schrag serves as the advisor for every MA student.
+Your main points of contact for the program are the graduate director, Dr. Stephen Robertson (firstname.lastname@example.org) and the graduate coordinator Ms. Lea Burgess (email@example.com).
+Dr. Robertson serves as the academic advisor for every MA History student.
 He can explain the workings of the historical profession and help you design a program to meet your own goals.
-Ms. Roth may be better able to answer specific questions about program requirements.

 Because each student’s goals and course selections are unique, it can be hard to keep track of which degree requirements you have completed.
-The university offers an online tool called Degree Works <https://registrar.gmu.edu/students/degree-evaluation/degree-works/>, which claims to offer real-time information on your progress toward completing your degree.
+The university offers an online tool called Degree Works within the Patriot Web student registration and billing system, which claims to offer real-time information on your progress toward completing your degree.
 In practice, the registrar’s office lacks the staff to keep this information updated for tens of thousands of students, so you can expect Degree Works to show unmet requirements even when you have done all that you need to for a particular requirement.

-A better indicator of your progress is your Program of Study (POS), maintained by the graduate coordinator.
+A better indicator of your progress is your Program of Study, maintained by the graduate director.
 This is a listing of all the courses you have completed, organized by the requirements they fulfill by your particular path and concentration.